 \subsection{Related works}

-VIs have been studied for more than half a century and despite this they remain an active area of research.
-Algorithms solving VIs with Lipschitz and monotone operators date back to \citet{korpelevich1976extragradient} who proposed Extra Gradient method (an analog of gradient method).
+VIs have been studied for more than half a century, and yet they remain an active area of research.
+Algorithms solving VIs with Lipschitz and monotone operators date back to \citet{korpelevich1976extragradient}, who proposed the Extra Gradient method (an analog of the gradient method).
 A generalization of Extra Gradient is Mirror Prox proposed by \citet{nemirovski2004prox}.
-The algorithm replaces Euclidean projection with a more complex proximal Bregman step to fit the problem geometry.
+The algorithm replaces the Euclidean projection with a more complex proximal Bregman step to fit the problem geometry.

 \paragraph{Distributed methods.} A distributed version of Extra Gradient was proposed by \citet{beznosikov2020distributed}.
-For distributed version of Mirror Prox we refer to \cite{rogozin2021decentralized}.
-The authors also provided the lower bounds on communication complexity: $L/\e$ for the convex-concave SPPs, and $L/\mu$ for the strongly convex-strongly concave SPPs (up to a logarithmic factor).
-Here $\epsilon$ measures the non-optimality gap function, $L$ is the parameter of Lipschitz smoothness (or Lipschitz continuity for the monotone operator), $\mu$ is the parameter of strong convexity (strong monotonicity).
+For the distributed version of Mirror Prox, see \citep{rogozin2021decentralized}.
+The authors also provided the lower bounds for the communication complexity: $\nicefrac{L}{\varepsilon}$ for the monotone VIs, and $\nicefrac{L}{\mu}$ for the strongly monotone VIs (up to a logarithmic factor).
+Here $\varepsilon$ measures the non-optimality gap function, $L$ is the parameter of Lipschitz continuity, $\mu$ is the parameter of strong monotonicity.